Somerset House Books

 $5160

-1908 (First UK Edition) 8vo, 302pp.
-Hardcover in publisher’s olive green cloth with gilt decoration and title on both spine and front board with general wear on all edges and heavily bruised and worn corners and a tiny 1cm tear at top of spine on front board with spine edges battered but intact and also with a minor linear scuff across the front board and a pale stain to edge of rear board as well.
+This example is the more recognised (and now increasingly rare) UK first edition, so sought-after worldwide.
+Hardcover in publisher's olive green cloth with gilt decoration and title original both spine and front board with general wear original all edges and heavily bruised and worn corners and a tiny 1cm tear at top of spine original front board with spine edges battered but intact and also with a minor linear scuff across the front board and a pale stain to edge of rear board as well.
+Top edge gilt with rough-cut bottom and fore-edges.

 View More